 At the same time, it’s worth noting that it’s impossible to remove all wasteful processes from your workflows.
 That’s because some wasteful processes are necessary for the grand scheme.
 For example, testing software isn’t an activity that customers will pay for.
 Therefore, it may constitute waste.
 But, testing is vital to the manufacturing process, right?
 Without testing, there’s a chance of delivering poor-quality products to your customers.

-As such, wastes are typically grouped into two categories;
+Wastes are typically grouped into two categories:

 The original Toyota production process identified seven key areas for waste minimization or elimination (though an eighth area was recently adopted when the lean strategy reached the western world).